 - Location– Usually public banks are associated with the hospitals.
 Here your options are limited.
 In the case of private banks, they offer temperature controlled storage and thus allow the parents to ship their child’s cord even over longer distances thus location do not hold much importance in their case.

-- Family history of the disease– If there is a history of genetic disease in your family better go for private cord blood banking.
+- The family history of the disease– If there is a history of genetic disease in your family better go for private cord blood banking.

 How is cord blood collected